 So, in the end …

 There’s no reason not to enjoy Extra Virgin Olive Oil.
 Just make sure you buy a trusted brand.
 Once you know you’ve got the best olive oil, have a party.
 Douse your salads, add it to your soups and sauces … and even pour it over your grass-fed steak or wild-caught fish.
 Honestly, you can’t have too much.
 So enjoy!
+You can also read about the benefits of fish oil vs flaxseed oil.

 P.S.
 I was just in Italy and discovered a type of olive oil called ‘nuovo oilo’ – the most nutritious olive oil out there!
 Check out my Instagram for more about it.